-- a) To extract resources in an environmentally responsible manner that aligns with Provincial legislation and industry best practices. - b) To recognize the importance of gravel to the County and Provincial economies. - To recognize extraction as an interim land use requiring appropriate and timely reclamation to be done in phases. - d) To recognize that aggregate extraction may have an adverse effects on adjacent land uses.
+- a) To extract resources in an environmentally responsible manner that aligns with Provincial legislation and industry best practices. - b) To recognize the importance of gravel to the County and Provincial economies. - c) To recognize extraction as an interim land use requiring appropriate and timely reclamation to be done in phases. - d) To mitigate any adverse effects that aggregate extraction may have on adjacent land uses. - e) To manage the balance of aggregate extraction with all land uses within the Plan area.

-- a) To ensure the public is privy to the final reclamation plans that are reviewed and approved by AEP, and to further encourage progressive reclamation of new gravel pits through phasing and open pit area conditions. - b) To ensure that this type of industry is appropriate in the plan area and provides a valuable contribution to the economic sustainability of the region. - c) To ensure that resource extraction is contingent on the mitigation or minimalization of the adverse impact upon adjacent land uses and environmental constrains.
+- a) To ensure the public is privy to the final reclamation plans that are reviewed and approved by AEP, and to further encourage progressive reclamation of new gravel pits through phasing and open pit area conditions. - b) To ensure that this type of industry is appropriate in the Plan area and provides a valuable contribution to the economic sustainability of the region. - c) To ensure that resource extraction is contingent on the mitigation or minimalization of the adverse impact upon adjacent land uses and environmental constrains.

-- a) Natural resource extraction activities are considered an interim use rather than an ultimate or final land use within the Plan Area. - b) Extraction of natural resources, particularly sand and gravel deposits, prior to subdivision and development of the lands for other uses shall be encouraged. - c) All new gravel pit extraction and expansions of existing gravel pits shall require redesignation approval to the appropriate district in compliance with the MDP and the LUB. - d) Approvals from all government agencies must be obtained as required. - e) The County will utilize and implement conditions at the Development Permit stage, in order, to minimize the impacts on adjacent developments, the community and the environment. - f) To support progressive reclamation and reduce offsite impacts, all applications for new gravel pit or expanding gravel pits shall include a phasing plan and limit the open pit area to maximum 30.00 40 acres or less at any one time. - g) A Comprehensive Site Development Plan is required to be submitted outlining all aspects of the operation as outlined in the LUB.
+- a) Natural Resource Extraction activities are considered an interim use rather than an ultimate or final land use within the Plan area. - b) Extraction of natural resources, particularly sand and gravel deposits, prior to subdivision and development of the lands for other uses shall be encouraged. - c) All new gravel pit extraction and expansions of existing gravel pits shall require redesignation approval to the appropriate district in compliance with the MDP and the LUB. - d) Approvals from all government agencies must be obtained as required. - e) The County will utilize and implement conditions at the development permit stage, in order, to minimize the impacts on adjacent developments, the South McDougal Flats community and the environment. - f) To support progressive reclamation and reduce offsite impacts, all applications for new gravel pit or expanding gravel pits shall include a phasing plan and limit the disturbed area, excluding access roads, to maximum of 30.00 acres at any one time. - g) A Comprehensive Site Development Plan is required to be submitted outlining all aspects of the operation as outlined in the LUB.